2014 Primera B Metropolitana

+No champion was crowned this season, with the teams placed first of each zone (Chacarita Juniors and Los Andes respectively) promoting to Primera Nacional.
+The third club to promote was Villa Dálmine via "torneo reducido".

 Competition format

 The tournament is composed of 22 teams playing in two zones on a double round-robin format, each team then playing a total of 20 matches.
 Three points are awarded for a win, one for a draw and none for a loss.
 The team of each zone with more points is automatically promoted to the Primera B Nacional.
 Teams positioned 2nd to 4th qualify for the Torneo Reducido, which will be played on a, home and away, knock-out system, the winner of the final is then promoted to the Primera B Nacional.
 If the playoff ends in a draw, there is a penalty shoot-out to determine a winner.

 For this season exceptionally there will be no relegation.